Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/teamwidecollaborationtools.md

 ---
 title: Tools and templates to help with team-wide collaboration
-description: Use these tools and templates to...
+description: Use these tools to facilitate team-wide collaboration in an enterprise freelance program.
 author: matthewrmottola1
 manager: samanro
 layout: LandingPage